simtengleong/STLDevOps/README.md

-# STLDevOps
-This is a test for NUS DevOps course
+# This is a test for NUS DevOps course

+## Testing Github

+* Edit this freely